 All patients with complicated influenza should receive treatment, often in hospital.
-Rapid testing for respiratory viruses including influenza virus is recommended for all patients fulfilling the clinical criteria for complicated infection.
+Testing as soon as possible for respiratory viruses including influenza virus is recommended for all patients fulfilling the clinical criteria for complicated infection.
 Treatment should be started as early as possible; do not wait for laboratory confirmation of influenza virus infection.

-Ensure that appropriate infection control precautions are applied to the patients (see PHE guidance on Infection control precautions to minimize transmission of acute respiratory tract infections in healthcare settings for further details (9).
+Ensure that appropriate infection control precautions are applied to the patients (see PHE guidance on Infection control precautions to minimize transmission of acute respiratory tract infections in healthcare settings for further details) (9).

 A history of influenza immunisation does not exclude influenza as a possible diagnosis.
-The duration of therapy depends on clinical response.
+The duration of therapy depends on clinical response (treatment beyond 5 days' duration is an off-label use except for Oseltamivir treatment of the immunosuppressed, as above).
 Test for antiviral resistance in patients who do not respond after 5 days of treatment.